mohitsooonni/React-Quiz/README.md

 ### `npm run server`

-Runs the json server in order to load the questions. \
+Runs the json-server in order to load the questions which are stored in json file locally.

 ### `npm test`